OpenDataServices/flatten-tool/docs/flatten.rst

 taking a spreadsheet and producing a JSON document.

 In this section you'll learn about flattening.
-The main use case for wanting to flatten a JSON document is so that you can manage the data in a spreadsheet from now on.
+The main use case for wanting to flatten a JSON document is so that you can manage the data in a spreadsheet.

 Flatten Tool provides ``flatten-tool flatten`` sub-command for this purpose.